 The policy structure has been agreed by the Cambridge University Data Protection Officer and the Addenbrooke’s (Cambridge University Hospitals NHS Trust) Data Protection Officer.

 All data is managed in accordance with the Data Protection Act 2018.
 The University of Cambridge is registered with the Information Commissioner’s office registration number Z6641083.

-There are seven secure areas available to Clinical School researchers, two of which are open to all researchers and five for specific projects where a named individual is responsible for management of the area:
+There are eight secure areas available to Clinical School researchers, two of which are open to all researchers and six for specific projects where a named individual is responsible for management of the area:

 - Clinical School Secure Data Hosting Service (ISO27001 accredited) – open to all researchers

 - University Information Services secure platform (currently in process of getting ISO27001 accreditation) – open to all researchers

 - WBIC secure area for storage of WBIC images only (part of UIS platform)

 - Cambridge Clinical Informatics (part of UIS platform)

 - MRC Epidemiology Unit (air gapped system) for archive purposes only.
 Access limited to MRC Epid staff